Ezcoo/RevolutionRPG-Arma3/README.md

+## GNU GPLv3 license

-Please note that due to e.g. some external code used in this project, the license of the source code is **GNU GPLv3** (see LICENSE file in main directory of the repository).
+Please note that due to e.g. some external code used in this project, the license of the source code is **GNU GPLv3**.
+See `LICENSE` file in main directory of the repository.
 See https://fossa.com/blog/open-source-software-licenses-101-gpl-v3/ for well written explanation.

-In short, you **are** allowed to...
+In short, you **_are_** allowed to...

 - use the code for commercial purposes
 - change the code